 Servings: 4 Prep Time: 10 minutes Cook Time: 15-20 minutes

-- Melted Butter for brushing biscuits (if you prefer)
+- Melted butter for brushing biscuits - optional

 - Position a rack in the center of the oven and heat to 450°F.